qgrantq/tryheroku/README.md

 # tryheroku
-cutdown version to see if heroku works
+cutdown version to display picture on button click